kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Looking Ahead

-Next we focus on responsible AI.
+Next we focus on responsible AI
-Fairness bias and transparency take center stage.
+Fairness bias and transparency take center stage
 Design choices face scrutiny

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.